salilvnair/ngpa/README.md

 }
 ```

-> _when the above ngOnInit code executes a folder named ngpa-data will be created at the root path._
+> _when the above ngOnInit code executes a folder named **ngpa-data** will be created at the root path._

 > _which will have a subfolder named **nedb** which in turn will have two subfolders named **config** and **database**._

 > _config folder contains **nedb.config.json** which is generated as default config._

 > _database folder is where the real data recides post save with file named as whatever given in the entity Database decorators value._

+> _records in each database will have _id attribute uniquely generated id by nedb._